lue-bird/elm-language-server-rs/README.md

 - your idea 👀

 ## TODO
-- add suggestions for module names when typing uppercase reference
+- add suggestions for import aliases when typing uppercase reference
+- add suggestions for expose-imported variables and types
 - do not suggest member names already listed in explicit exposing
 - do not suggest anything for declaration names
 - incremental reparsing